Method

 03

-Define system and supplier ownership
+Define system and supplier boundaries

 • System boundary and responsibility matrix